ScopeM/biscuit/README.md

 <pre><code>@article{Rantsiou2025BISCUIT,
-  title     = {BISCUIT: An Open-Source Platform for Visual Comparison of Segmentation Models in Bioimage Analysis}, author    = {Rantsiou, E. and Oschmann, F. and von Ziegler, L. and Rzepiela, A. J. and Stoma, S.}, journal   = {F1000Research}, year      = {2025}, volume    = {14},
+  title     = {BISCUIT: An Open-Source Platform for Visual Comparison of Segmentation Models in Bioimage Analysis}, author    = {Rantsiou, E. and Oschmann, F. and von Ziegler, L. and Wüst, T and Rzepiela, A. J. and Stoma, S.}, journal   = {F1000Research}, year      = {2025}, volume    = {14},